EsotericSoftware/spine-runtimes/spine-haxe/README.md

 The extensions provide IDE features like auto-completion, debugging, and build support.

-To debug the HTML5 build, set the Lime target in the status bar at the bottom of VS Code to `HTML5 / Debug`.
-Next, press `CTRL+SHIFT+B` (`CMD+SHIFT+B` on macOS) to build the project.
+To debug a build, set the corresponding Lime target in the status bar at the bottom of VS Code to e.g. `HTML5 / Debug`.
 Run the `lime` run configuration by pressing `F5`.
-This will start a webserver at `http://localhost:3000`.
-Finally, start the `web` run configuration.
-If you modify code, rebuild and restart the `web` configuration.